California Custody and Co-Parenting Laws

 California Family Law and Statutes

-California’s custody and parenting laws are found in the California Family Code, which outlines how courts make decisions about legal custody, physical custody, visitation, and the best interests of the child.
+California’s custody and parenting laws are found in the California Family Code, which outlines how courts make decisions about legal custody, physical custody and visitation, and the best interests of the child.
 These statutes guide judges, mediators, and attorneys in resolving parenting disputes and help parents understand how decisions are made.

 Key California Family Code sections related to custody include: